 Load your own presentation slides into the virtual environment so that you can practice with them.

-Once you’ve got your VR headset, such as the Merge VR, you can start exploring the different training rooms and courses within the app.
+Once you’ve put on your VR headset, such as the Meta Quest, you can start exploring the different training rooms and courses within the app.

 The app offers a choice of both large and small conference rooms, interview rooms, mini courses, classrooms, TED styled rooms, charity speech room and more.

 Select an environment to present in, from large conference rooms to smaller meeting rooms.
 More environments and courses are being added frequently.